ShreyaWath/CODSOFTJUNE/README.md

 10. Adding a graphical user interface (GUI) for a more user-friendly experience.

 Explanation of Code :
-1] The program starts with importing necessary classes - HashMap, Map, and Scanner.
-2] The code defines a class called wordCounter.
-It contains the main method, which serves as the entry point of the program, and several helper methods getTextFromUser, readFile, countWords, and displayWordCount to perform specific tasks.
+1] The program starts by defining the class named "WordCounter" and the main method, which serves as the entry point for the program.
-3] The main method starts by calling the getTextFromUser method to get the input text from the user, either by manual entry or from a file.
-If the input is valid, it proceeds to count the words using the countWords method and then displays the word count using the displayWordCount method.
+2] The main method first calls the getTextFromUser() method to get the text from the user, either manually or by providing a file path.
+3] The getTextFromUser() method displays a prompt for the user to choose between entering text manually or providing a file path.
+The user's choice is taken as input and processed accordingly:
+a.
+If the user chooses to enter text manually (T), the program prompts the user to enter the text and returns the provided text as a string.
-4] getTextFromUser method prompts the user to choose between manual entry or providing a file path.
-If the user chooses to enter the text manually, they can type the text, and it is returned as a string.
-If the user chooses to provide a file path, the method reads the file and returns its content as a string.
+b.
+If the user chooses to provide a file path (F), the program prompts the user to enter the file path.
+It then tries to read the contents of the file using the readFile() method and returns the file's content as a string.
+If the file is not found, it informs the user about the error and returns null.
+c.
+If the user enters an invalid choice, the program informs the user about it and returns null.
-5] readFile method takes a file path as input and reads the content of the file.
-If the file exists, it reads the content line by line and appends it to a StringBuilder.
-The file content is returned as a string.
+4] The readFile() method takes the file path as input and reads the content of the file using a Scanner.
+It appends each line of the file to a StringBuilder and returns the entire content as a string.
-6] countWords method takes the input text as a string and performs word counting.
-It first splits the text into words using a regular expression (\\s+|\\p{Punct}), which splits the text by spaces or punctuation.
-Then, it counts the frequency of each word and stores the results in a HashMap.
-The word count is case-insensitive by converting all words to lowercase.
+5] The countWords() method takes the text as input and counts the occurrences of each word.
+It first splits the text into an array of words using a regular expression that matches spaces (\\s+) or punctuation marks (\\p{Punct}).
+Then, it initializes a HashMap named wordCount to store the word frequencies.
+6] The for loop iterates over each word in the array of words and does the following:
+a.
+It checks if the word is not empty to avoid counting empty strings.
+b.
+It converts the word to lowercase using word.toLowerCase() to ensure case-insensitivity while counting occurrences.
+c.
+It uses the put() method of the wordCount map to add the word and its count.
+If the word is already present in the map, getOrDefault() method is used to retrieve the current count and increment it by 1.
+If the word is not present, it sets the count to 1.
-7] displayWordCount method takes the wordCount map as input, which contains the frequency of each word.
-It iterates over the map and displays each word along with its count.
-It also calculates and displays the total word count.
+7] The displayWordCount() method takes the wordCount map as input and displays the word frequencies along with the total word count.
+It iterates over the map entries using a for loop, printing each word and its corresponding count.
+It also keeps track of the total word count by adding up the counts of all words.
+After counting the words and displaying the word frequencies, the program prints the total word count.

 Task 3 : ATM Interface